ghkhashayar/docs/docs/widgets.md

 `param: Illuminate\Database\Eloquent\Model $model`: Model item to save data on that.

-store data on model after model created on database. recommended way to store relation based data.
+store data on the model after the model created on the database. recommended way to store relation based data.

-> Note: You should override store to ignore default store.
+> Note: You should override the store to ignore the default store.

 #### modifyRequest